 - Baby is not offered enough milk (breastmilk or infant formula).

 1. Baby chooses to avoid feeding

-A feeding aversion is one of the most common reasons for physically well babies and children to reject feeds or meals and consume less than they need.
+A feeding aversion is one of the most common reasons for physically well babies and children to reject bottle/ breast or solids and consume less than they need.
 An unresolved feeding aversion can cause poor growth

 Sensory processing disorder

 Babies can develop an oral aversion due to a sensory processing disorder.
 Babies who have a sensory processing disorder perceive sensations differently to others and become upset by situations and things that don’t trouble most other babies.
 They may find a particular smell, taste, or feel of certain foods or feel of the nipple of a feeding bottle and other objects in their mouth objectionable.
 Or they may be less aware or hypersensitive to the sensation of hunger.

 Oral aversion is not the same as a feeding aversion.